 The last thing on the minds of engaged or recently married couples is the prospect of a future divorce.
 While everyone hopes their marriages will stand the test of time, the reality is that many will not.
 Planning for the future is not an admission of failure.
 Instead, it can ensure you and your fiancée enter the marriage or that you and your current spouse continue the marriage with an understanding of each other’s expectations for the future.

 One of the best ways to prepare for the future is through a written and signed marital agreement that thoroughly addresses many of the conflicts that can arise during a divorce and otherwise.
 An Ottawa marital agreements lawyer could help you draft a spousal contract that meets your exact needs and sets you up for success later in life.
-Let a seasoned family lawyer advise you on the benefits of spousal contracts.
+Let a seasoned family lawyer at our firm advise you on the benefits of spousal contracts.

 Marital contracts, like pre- and postnuptial agreements as well as separation agreements, can cover a wide range of family law issues.
 In general, these agreements can be used to resolve financial and property disputes that might arise during your marriage.
 These disputes often center on the ownership of certain debts and assets.

 Furthermore, in the event of divorce, your marital property (assets acquired during your marriage) will need to be divided.
 A spousal contract can determine ahead of time what property is considered marital as well as how it should be distributed in the event of divorce or upon either spouse’s death.
 Other issues that could be covered in a marital agreement include: